fabienmata/tidymodels/rmd.md

 ![](rmd_files/figure-gfm/credit%20amount%20vs%20duration-1.png)<!-- -->

-Makes sense, the higher the amount is the longer the duration of the credit, no notable difference between bad and good customers.
+Makes sense, the higher the amount, the longer the duration of the credit.
+No notable difference between bad and good customers.
 We can continue the analysis with this in mind.

 Since the most interesting variables (credit amount, duration) are